DanielJShen/nginx-reverse-proxy/README.md

    ```sh
    git clone https://github.com/DanielJShen/nginx-reverse-proxy.git
    ```
-2. Update the configuration file with the following:
+2. Update the configuration file with the following steps:
     1. Set the EC2 instance id/keys
-3. Run the following commands:
+3. Run these command and ensure they run successfully:
+   1. `terraform init`
+   2. `terraform validate`

 <!-- USAGE EXAMPLES -->
 ## Usage

-TODO
+To create the ec2 instance you can run the following command:

+`AWS_ACCESS_KEY_ID=<KEY_ID> AWS_SECRET_ACCESS_KEY=<KEY> terraform apply`

+It will take the provided AWS Access Key and then create a `t2.micro` instance in the `eu-west-2` region.
+These values can be changed in `terraform/config.yaml`

 <!-- ROADMAP -->
 ## Roadmap